 Screencastify is the #1 screencasting browser extension for Chrome, and is extremely popular among educators.
-The product and development teams focus relentlessly on making the best possible product for their core user base of teachers in classrooms.
+The product and engineering teams focus relentlessly on making the best possible product for their core user base of teachers in classrooms.

 The C-suite saw a new market opportunity and decided to build a second product in addition to their flagship product.
-To make sure they were first to market, they temporarily devoted their entire 4-person development team to the new product.
+To make sure they were first to market, they temporarily devoted their entire 4-person engineering team to the new product.
 The team was working on borrowed time, since every day that the new product didn't ship was another day they were putting off maintenance and feature development on their existing product.
 Lacking a coherent roadmap describing the path to market, it was impossible to predict when the new product would be ready.
-And with no defined process for turning business goals into development tasks, the team was spinning its wheels.
+And with no defined process for turning business goals into engineering tasks, the team was spinning its wheels.

 Confusion grew as time passed and the context for these technical to-do items was lost.
 By the time a complete feature was delivered, it had usually diverged significantly from what the product team had envisioned, and the feature would have to be clarified and reworked.

 On top of this, there was no defined process for prioritizing work based on business value.
 Features, bugs, and infrastructure chores would be addressed based on whatever seemed most urgent at the time.
 There was no clear finish line and therefore no way to measure progress.

 I think it’s amazing how everyone is contributing and seeking for improvement.
 [You] did a great job establishing that culture of engagement.
 You asked a lot of questions and cared to figure out what makes sense.
 I never felt like you’d be trying to do a one-size-fits-all / this-is-how-it’s-done approach, but always made sure everyone understands the reasons for change, stays onboard and supportive.